giphitie/INNERPaper/README.md

 # Individualized Risk Assessment of Preoperative Opioid Use by Interpretable Neural Network Regression
 ## Overview
-This project proposes a novel Interpretale Neural Network Regression (INNER)
+This project aims to understand the risk of preoperative opioid proposes a novel Interpretale Neural Network Regression (INNER) to conduct individualized risk assesment of preoperative opioid use.